Urasenke Midorikai Alumni Association

 a.
 Regional Advisors to support the Board and prepare for next generation of leadership.
 Christy Bartlett led a discussion of the need for regional advisors:

 The consensus is to have the following regions: Europe/Middle East/Africa, Asia/Oceania, North America, and Central/South America.
 Each region should have 2-3 representatives.

 The primary responsibilities for the regional representatives should be facilitating communication within regions and between the regions and UMAA leadership.
 Also the recruiting of members was mentioned.

 i.
 Establish dues

 A $25 annual dues was endorsed and a lively discussion of all the various services UMAA should be able deliver to its members: grants for events, a library of tea information, and a forum for information exchange and connection between members.
 Some discussion of the relationship of UMAA to Tankokai was discussed with the strong encouragement for UMAA members to members of their local Tankokai.

-Karl Fooks welcomed the group as the first dues paying members of UMAA as their fees for the Intensive Study included one years dues.
-Their dues of $25 per person helped to cover some of the extra costs of the Intensive Study, including the cost of the commemorative fan that was given as a gift to all participants.
+Karl welcomed the group as the first dues-paying members of UMAA as their fees for the Intensive Study included one year's dues.
+Those dues were used in their entirety by UMAA to cover the cost overage incurred during the Intensive.
+UMAA also drew on existing funds to cover the overage.

 Jesscia Rosenberg led a discussion of the current state of UMAA's outreach capabilities.